 top of page

-Currently, I am engaged in two projects.
-The first conceptualizes a history of drowning.
+Jain's current work is on drowning.
 Beginning the mid-1700s in Europe, the revolutionary idea that drowned bodies could be revived became a subject of intense research and activism.
 The research starts there, and gets weirder – reading across art, resuscitation dolls, slavery, and Romantic poetry to try to understand the ways in which air, water, and breath have carried avowed and disavowed meaning across cultural and industrial lives.
 This project will be published as a book of prose and drawings entitled The Lung is a Bird and a Fish.
-Another component of the project involves the design and casting of a series of five medals based on life-saving medals, in a project entitled An Apocrypha of Drowning.
+Pressing the symbolic aspects of drownign further has led me to design and cast a series of five medals based on life-saving medals, in a project entitled An Apocrypha of Drowning.
+In awarding the project honorable mention, the project was recently described by the jury: “Jain’s humorous, uncanny medal designs ask how knowledge about drowning circulated through modes of fascination and commemoration, and in relation to notions of life, death and spectatorship.”

-I’ve published three books.
-Most recently, a book of drawings, Things that Art: A Graphic Menagerie of Enchanting Curiosity (University of Toronto Press, 2019), reconsiders and interrupts the ways in which categories underpin knowledge systems.
-I also wanted to join the growing cadre of scholars who believe that drawing can be a provocative method for interrogating social science questions.
+A book of drawings, Things that Art: A Graphic Menagerie of Enchanting Curiosity (University of Toronto Press, 2019), reconsiders and interrupts the ways in which categories underpin knowledge systems.

-My research has been supported by Stanford Center for the Advanced Study of Behavioral Sciences, National Endowment for the Humanities Fellowship, the National Humanities Center, The Stellenbosch Institute for Advanced Study, a Guggenheim Award, among others.
-I feel extraordinarily lucky to have this career.
-In my spare time I run, kayak, and scuba dive.
+Jain's research has been supported by Stanford Center for the Advanced Study of Behavioral Sciences, National Endowment for the Humanities Fellowship, the National Humanities Center, The Stellenbosch Institute for Advanced Study, a Guggenheim Award, among others.

 Jain cover.jpg